 - Applicants must demonstrate that their research plan is well aligned with the MTV mission supporting antineutrino physics in nuclear nonproliferation applications.

-- Alignment of proposed research with our nonproliferation mission
+- Alignment of the proposed research with our nonproliferation mission

 - Academic history